Dcohen52/Atom8/README.md

 ## Installation Instructions

+For now, Atom8 is only available as a Python script.
+To use the tool, follow these steps:

 1. **Install Python:** Download and install the latest version of Python from the official website.
 2. **Install Dependencies:** Install the required dependencies by running the following command in the terminal:
    - `pip install -r requirements.txt`
 3. **Launch the Tool:** Start Atom8 by executing the Python script.

+It will be available as a standalone application in the near future.

 ## Example Use Cases
 Atom8 is versatile and can be applied in numerous domains.
 Here are some key use cases: